-Total membership for the Fund as at 31 December 2010 was:
+Total membership for the Fund as at 31 December 2011 was:

-Pensioners 1,796
+Pensioners 1,805

-Current members 2,584
+Current members 2,645

-4.380
+4,450

 Both fund administration and investment management functions are delegated to and performed by Kina Investment & Superannuation Services Limited (KISS) and Kina Funds Management Limited (KFM) incompliance with the Superannuation Act 2000.
 The engagement of KISS and KFM is for a term of three years.
-The current engagement will expire on 31st December 2011 and further appointment will be subject to an open tender process.
+As at 31 December 2011 the contracts expired and that the Trustee will be tendering the services in compliance with the statutory provision.

-The principal place of business of the Fund is:

-Comrade Trustee Services Limited
+The principal place of business of the Fund is: Comrade Trustee Services Limited